Textron wins $279 mln verdict in US patent case against Chinese drone maker DJI

 The jury agreed with subsidiary Textron Innovations Inc after a week-long trial that DJI's drones violate its rights in two patents related to drone flight control systems.

+A DJI spokesperson said in a statement Monday that the company "strongly disagrees" with the verdict and will "vigorously pursue all options" to defend its legal rights.

+"Textron is a military helicopter company.
+DJI is a civilian drone company.
+No commonality exists between the technologies," the statement said.

-The company said in a statement Monday that it was "grateful" that its "history of innovation was recognized."
-Representatives for DJI did not immediately respond to a request for comment Monday.
+Textron said in a statement Monday that it was "grateful" that its "history of innovation was recognized."

 Providence, Rhode Island-based Textron sued DJI in 2021, claiming several types of DJI drones with automatic hovering capabilities work in the same way as its patented technology.